 And then you have the cluster states that just don't really give a rip what the law says.

-We're going to change the law unilaterally, regardless of what the conversation is.
+We're going to change the law unilaterally, regardless of what the Constitution calls for.

-Carolina won of 18 states to allow voters to quote cure ballots rejected for deficient information of missing signatures and Democrats are seeking volunteers to help cure absentee and provisional ballots in other words go out.
+Carolina, one of 18 states to allow voters to, quote, cure ballots rejected for deficient information of missing signatures.

-Now let's go to the state of Pennsylvania now this is a postal service work worker.
+Now, let's go to the state of Pennsylvania.

 Listen to Project Veritas.

-You witnessed your supervisor backdating a ballot to November third?
+You witnessed your supervisor backdating a ballot to November 3rd?

 I did not witness them backdating it.